NutshellEngineering/isbn/doc/site/content/docs/api-documentation.md

 - ISBN-10: 9 digits followed by a check digit (0–9 or X)
 - ISBN-13: 13 digits starting with 978 or 979
 - Validation is enforced during construction using ISO 2108 check digit algorithms

----

-## Jakarta Validation

-Both `Isbn10` and `Isbn13` use `@Pattern` annotations to integrate with Jakarta Bean Validation.

-Use `@Valid` on fields to enable validation in composite objects.

-See the [Overview](http://localhost:1313/isbn/#use-with-jakarta-bean-validation) for more information.